Think Globally. Act Locally.

 - energy conservation

-- sustainability practices.
+- sustainable environmental practices.

-We encourage you to join our efforts.
+We encourage you to join our efforts!

 Georgia Energy Challenge -- In October, 2008, then Governor Sonny Perdue issued an Energy Challenge to all state agencies to reduce energy consumption 15% by 2020.
 East Georgia State College aggressively took the challenge and has reached the goal!
 We were recognized for this accomplishment at the Fall 2013 Board of Regents Facilities Officer’s Conference.

 In addition to the positive impact realized through energy conservation in the workplace, a number of faculty, staff, and students are making a personal commitment to reduce energy consumption at their homes.
 The Energy Challenge has been expanded beyond state agencies to allow homeowners an opportunity to participate in the challenge.
 If you would like to personally take the Energy Challenge, check out their website here and follow the instructions.
 It’s a great way for everyone to contribute to a better world for future generations.

 Energy - In support of the on-going Energy Challenge, EGSC adopted the "Personal Office Energy Usage Policy" and continues to schedule academic and community facility usage efficiently to maximize energy conservation.
 Daily space utilization practices within buildings contribute to the success of this effort.
 EGSC uses occupancy sensor lighting in the Jean Anderson Morgan Student Center, library study rooms, EGSC Statesboro facility and in the Academic Building expansion.
 Occupancy sensor lights are highly efficient means for saving energy, reducing bulb costs and fixture maintenance costs, and providing security.